-Unfixed mistakes are ones that are not yet habits.
+Unfixed mistakes are not yet habits.
 These mistakes usually show up in the first stages of training, yet they are fixable if attended to early in the learning process.
 Fixed mistakes are just what they sound like; they are a habit, they are 'fixed' into the movement patterns and can be difficult to remove from the 'automatic' neuromuscular responses.
-In some cases, it may be better to just learn another similar but new pattern rather than trying to teach and have them unlearn an already established movement sequence.
+In some cases, it may be better to learn another similar but new pattern rather than trying to teach and have them unlearn an already established movement sequence.

 4. Competitive and non-competitive

-Mistakes that occur only during competition are for good reason called competitive mistakes.
-In this situation, the athlete will do well in the pre-meet workouts but when the time to shine comes around, they will make costly mistakes.
+Mistakes that occur only during competition are for a good reason called competitive mistakes.
+In this situation, the athlete will do well in the pre-meet workouts, but when the time to shine comes around, they will make costly mistakes.
 This due to a variety of reasons amongst which is interference from an opposing player, stress of the particular competition and deviation from the normal technique.
 Non-competitive mistakes happen in the gym and on the practice playing field during the training workouts.
 If the athlete makes mistakes under these circumstances, they are sure to repeat them in a stressful game situation.

 5. Athlete related, and coach related

-If the athlete makes a mistake despite having been carefully taught the correct technique it can be because of these factors:
+If the athlete makes a mistake despite having been carefully taught the correct technique, it can be because of these factors:

 Coach related mistakes, which include:

 Always remember this as you instruct your new trainees:" The first attempt at a technique is very important.
 It will stay in an athlete's memory for a long time.
-Make sure that you do your best in choosing and arranging exercises so as to make the FIRST TRY A SUCCESS."
+Make sure that you do your best in choosing and arranging exercises to make the FIRST TRY A SUCCESS."
 (Drabik 1996)

 Appendix A: Strength testing